Are you feeling like you’re lagging behind the competition and badly needed some actionable digital marketing tips?

 This means that in the beginning, your marketing efforts should focus only on a few social media platforms that you’re already feeling comfortable with.

 Now, after marketing on these platforms for a while, note how many interactions you’re getting.

-For example, if Instagram isn’t giving you any engagement, then move on and focus on the platform that does!
+For example, if Instagram isn’t giving you any engagement, then move on and focus on the social marketing channel that does!

-The aim here is to find the social media platforms that give you the highest level of interactions (likes, shares and comments).
+The aim here is to find the social media platforms that give you the highest level of interactions (likes, shares, and comments) from your potential customers.

 And the lesson here is: don’t bother wasting your time on a platform if your audience simply isn’t there!